jfversluis/learn-dotnet-maui/Code/README.md

 * [Ride Times](https://github.com/shinyorg/wonderland): A theme park app that provides wait times, maps, and other useful information for visitors.
 Built with .NET MAUI and Shiny.
 * [Heads Up Game](https://github.com/gonedotnet/headsup): Built on the [Gone .NET Show](https://gonedotnet.io) - AI powered [Heads Up](https://www.warnerbros.com/games-and-apps/heads) game clone built with .NET MAUI.
 Using all of the sensors, speech to text, and sensors to create a fun game experience.

+> [!NOTE]
+> For more real-world examples also see: https://github.com/jfversluis/built-with-maui
 ## Extensions

 * [Official .NET MAUI VS Code Extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-maui): with the official .NET MAUI VS Code extension you enable the development of .NET MAUI apps through VS Code.